Bimetallic nanoparticle: Crown jewel structure

 In this type of arrangement, the more expensive or catalytically important metal atom is individually arranged over the comparatively cheaper metal which is catalytically less active.
 The precious metal atom will be surrounded by the less expensive metal atoms.
 As they are present on the surface they are highly accessible for catalytic reactions.
 Being surrounded by the less expensive metal also alters its electronic properties, this, in turn, improves its catalytic property.
 As the metal atoms are fixed on the surface individually, the synthesis of crown jewel structure is difficult.
 It can be achieved through chemical vapor deposition (CVD).
-The metal is atomized using an electron beam evaporator and the whole process was carried out in an ultra-high vacuum.
+The metal is atomized using an electron beam evaporator and the whole process is carried out in an ultra-high vacuum.
 The metal gets diffused and deposits at different points on the less expensive metal surface.
 Their distribution can be determined by controlling the metal flux in a reproducible manner.
 Another alternative is the solution state method.
 Control of size and distribution is more complicated when using this method as opposed to CVD.